 Open Days are a great way to learn more about our courses and see what our campuses have to offer.
 You’ll have the opportunity to meet lecturers and students, attend course-specific talks and take a tour of our facilities.
-This is one of the best ways to get a ‘feel’ for where you will be studying.

 Making the most of your visit